robertsben/christmas-coding-comp-2017/README.md

     docker build -t christmas_comp .
     docker run christmas_comp

-The output should be written to `stdout` on 2 lines, the first line being the minimum number of steps that are needed, and the second being the execution time in microseconds.
-For example:
+The output should be written to `stdout` on 2 lines, the first line being a description of the shortest path taken in terms of "nsew" characters and the total number of steps.
+And the second being the execution time in milliseconds.
+For example (for the above sample map):

-    14
-    1022µs

-The fastest time with the correct answer wins.
-In the event of a tie the cleanliness of the code will be the deciding factor.
+    eewwsseeeeeeeenn 16
+    1022ms

+The submission that computes the shortest valid path will be the winner.

+If more than one solution agrees on the number of steps, the execution time will decide.

+Submissions that take longer than a reasonable amount of time to execute will be excluded.

     To make it fair accross languages with a slower startup time (JVM for example), you should measure the execution time within your code.
 For example in pseudocode:

     start_time = getTime()
     ...